 Make sure your underglaze is mixed.
 Put a small amount of water into a cup, around 3 tablespoons is sufficient.
 Then add 3 teaspoons of washing up soap into the water.
 Add a tablespoon of underglaze to the mixture.
 So, the ratio of underglaze to water is 3 to 1.

 Hold your bisque ware over a bucket.
 If you are underglazing a cup or bowl, pour the bubbles into the vessel.
-Then, carefully invert it in the bucket so the bubbles are trapped in the bowl or cup.
+Then, carefully invert it into the bucket so the bubbles are trapped in the bowl or cup.

 After that, pour the remaining bubble underglaze over the upturned underside of the ware.
 Effectively the bisque pottery is sitting upturned in a bath of underglaze bubbles.
 You can blow more bubbles are you go along.